Private School Admission

 Is Private School Right for You?

-Applying to private school can be a challenging and time-consuming process.
-If you have already decided to apply, calling Avalon Admission can ensure that your journey is seamless and that your effort is rewarded.
-Avalon Admission provides families with concierge-level service across every aspect of the private school admission process, including choosing the right schools, writing parent and student essays, and preparing for visits and interviews.
+Calling Avalon Admission ensures that your journey is seamless and that your effort is rewarded.
+Avalon Admission provides families with concierge-level service across every aspect of the private school admission process, including choosing the right schools, creating compelling parent and student essays, and preparing for visits and interviews.

 Frequently Asked Questions About Private School